adding-value-to-your-home-bathroom

 Smart, simple renovations that will add value to your home

 Brisbane couple Roisin and Zac bought their first home in 2018.
 New to renovating, they made their Geebungalow Instagram account to keep family and friends updated on their home improvements – and caught the attention of budding renovators across Australia.
-Fast forward to today, the couple has amassed more than 50,000 followers, and are working on their second renovation project in Toowoomba – not bad for a couple of first-timers!
+Fast forward to today, and a couple of renovation projects later - the young Queenslanders have amassed a large following for their conisdered approach to renovating.
+Not bad for a couple of first-timers!

-We’ve teamed up with Roisin and Zac to bring you some smart home renovation ideas that will add value to your home.
+In this article, Roisin and Zac bring you some smart home renovation ideas that will add value to your home.

 Roisin-and-zac-geebungalow-home-renovations